StephenSorriaux/kazoo/docs/implementation.rst

 Both the Kazoo handlers run 3 separate queues to help alleviate deadlock issues and ensure consistent execution order regardless of environment.
-The :class:`~kazoo.handlers.gevent.SequentialGeventHandler` runs a separate greenlet for each queue that processes the callbacks queued in order.
-The :class:`~kazoo.handlers.threading.SequentialThreadingHandler` runs a separate thread for each queue that processes the callbacks queued in order (thus the naming scheme which notes they are sequential in anticipation that there could be handlers shipped in the future which don't make this guarantee).
+The :class:`~kazoo_sasl.handlers.gevent.SequentialGeventHandler` runs a separate greenlet for each queue that processes the callbacks queued in order.
+The :class:`~kazoo_sasl.handlers.threading.SequentialThreadingHandler` runs a separate thread for each queue that processes the callbacks queued in order (thus the naming scheme which notes they are sequential in anticipation that there could be handlers shipped in the future which don't make this guarantee).